linroger/Wealth-of-Nations/Clippings/Swap Rate - What It Is, How It Works, and Types.md

----
-title: Swap Rate - What It Is, How It Works, and Types
 source: https://www.investopedia.com/terms/s/swaprate.asp
 description: The swap rate is a fixed interest rate that is used to calculate payments in a derivative instrument called an interest rate swap.